Dr Paul Lavery

 Paul joined the Adam Smith Business School in October 2020 as a Lecturer in Finance.
 He was previously a PhD researcher where his thesis investigated private equity buyouts and their impact on target firm performance.
 He holds further Finance (MSc) and Economics (BSc) degrees from the University of Glasgow.

 His primary research interests are in the area of private equity, with a particular focus on assessing the impact of private equity buyouts on firm performance and firm behaviour.
-His work has been published in journals including the British Journal of Management and the Bank for International Settlements and the ESRC-funded Productivity Institute.
-His work has been featured on several media & policy outlets including Institutional Investor and SUERF.
+His work has been published in journals including the British Journal of Management and the Bank for International Settlements Working Paper Series.
+His research has also been featured on several media & policy outlets including Institutional Investor and SUERF.
 He is a resarch affiliate at the Centre for Private Equity and MBO Research (CMBOR) at the University of Nottingham.

 Paul previously worked in an investment bank and has worked with a UK private equity investor for several years.